click here for teachings on the daily Gospel readings

 The Second Reading 1 Thessalonians 3:12-4:2 ~ Persevere in Holiness

-The people of the Christian community at Thessalonica were anxiously waiting for Christ's return; however, some had lost patience and did not continue to lead blameless Christian lives.
-Therefore, St. Paul prayed for the community he founded, asking God to strengthen their hearts so they might be leading righteous lives at the time of Christ's coming and ready to receive Him and the "holy ones" who will come with Him.
+The people of the Christian community at Thessalonica were anxiously awaiting Christ's return; however, some had lost patience and did not continue to lead holy lives.
+Therefore, St. Paul prayed for the community he founded, asking God to strengthen their hearts so they might be found to be leading righteous lives at the time of Christ's return and ready to receive Him and the "holy ones" who will come with Him.
 These "holy ones" can refer to the sanctified elect who received the gift of eternal salvation, or to the angels or both.

-In verses 4:1-2, Paul spoke in the "name of Christ" and referred to Jesus's doctrine on righteous moral behavior based on love of God and love of neighbor.
+In verses 4:1-2, Paul spoke in the "name of Christ" and referred to Jesus's doctrine on righteous moral behavior based on the love of God and neighbor (Mt 5:43; 19:19; 22:39; Mk 12:31; Lk 10:27; repeated by St. Paul in Romans 13:8-9 and Gal 5:14 and by St. James in Jam 2:8).
 We should strive to persevere in righteousness and pray for persistence in holiness for each other so, in answer to Jesus's question in Luke 17:8b, "But when the Son of man comes, will he find any faith on earth?" our response will be a resounding "Yes!"

 The Gospel of Luke 21:25-28, 34-36 ~ Be Prepared for the Coming of the Son of Man